Exact Functional ANOVA Decomposition for Categorical Inputs Models: Introduction

 \section{Introduction}

 Model explanation is essential to understand, compare, and validate the mechanisms underlying predictive performance.
-They can be local or global and may aim either at importance attribution, such as Shapley Additive exPlanations (SHAP values, \citet{lundberg2017unified}), or at the identification of the effects and interactions governing model behavior \cite{ilidrissi:tel-04674771}.
-They traditionally face three challenges: ensuring a theoretically grounded explanation, controlling the complexity of interactions, and guaranteeing alignment between model behavior, data structure, and the produced explanation.
-Building on these observations, \citet{khemakhem2020variational} then \citet{liang2023quantifying} proposed principled frameworks to characterize latent factors and interactions, while stressing the need for identifiable and structured decompositions.
+It can be local or global and may aim either at importance attribution, such as Shapley Additive exPlanations (SHAP values, \citet{lundberg2017unified}), or at the identification of the effects and interactions governing model behavior \cite{ilidrissi:tel-04674771}.
+It traditionally faces three challenges: ensuring a theoretically grounded explanation, controlling the complexity of interactions, and guaranteeing alignment between model behavior, data structure, and the produced explanation.
+Building on these observations, several principled frameworks to characterize latent factors and interactions have been proposed \citep{khemakhem2020variational,liang2023quantifying}.
 In the post-processing context of black-box models (\emph{post-hoc explainability}), functional ANOVA offers such decomposition framework with broad relevance to these challenges. \\ More specifically, functional ANOVA was initially introduced by \citet{hoeffding_class_1948} for independent random variables then generalized by \citet{stone1994use} and later by \citet{hooker_2007} for dependent random variables, providing a global additive decomposition that non-redundantly separates effects and interactions.
 Finally, \citet{chastaing_generalized_2012} then \citet{IlIdrissi2023} worked on the existence of this decomposition for unbounded support while preserving its uniqueness.

 Recent work aims to make such additive explanations computationally tractable at scale in specific settings.
 In particular, for binary inputs, the sparse Fourier representation proposed by \citet{gorji2024shap} based on the Boolean analysis \citep{o2014analysis} enables fast and \emph{exact} SHAP values computation.
 Their \texttt{FourierSHAP} values are however restricted to the \emph{Interventional} \citep{janzing2020feature,van2022tractability} or \emph{Baseline} \citep{sundararajan2020many} Shapley values.
 In the context of functional ANOVA decomposition, Boolean analysis cannot be applied directly for two major reasons.
 First, computing the Fourier decomposition of pseudo-Boolean functions is equivalent to performing an ANOVA decomposition on functions with \textit{i.i.d.} Bernoulli inputs of parameter $1/2$, a condition that is rarely met in practice.
 Second, in the categorical case, any one-hot encoding of complex categorical inputs leads to the study of fictitious interactions between the \emph{new} binary variables, due to the corresponding encoding.
 Consequently, one cannot perform \emph{brute-force} boolean Fourier analysis to perform functional ANOVA decomposition.